European hare: Taxonomy and genetics

 Historically, up to 30 subspecies of European hare have been described, although their status has been disputed.
-These subspecies have been distinguished by differences in pelage colouration, body size, external body measurements, skull morphology and tooth shape.
+These subspecies have been distinguished by differences in pelage colour, body size and measurements, skull morphology and tooth shape.

 Sixteen subspecies are listed in the IUCN red book, following Hoffmann and Smith (2005):

 Twenty-nine subspecies of "very variable status" are listed by Chapman and Flux in their book on lagomorphs, including the subspecies above (with the exceptions of L. e. connori, L. e. creticus, L. e. cyprius, L. e. judeae, L. e. rhodius, and L. e. syriacus) and additionally:

 Description

-The European hare, like other members of the family Leporidae, is a fast-running terrestrial mammal; it has eyes set high on the sides of its head, long ears and a flexible neck.
-Its teeth grow continuously, the first incisors being modified for gnawing while the second incisors are peg-like and non-functional.
-There is a gap (diastema) between the incisors and the cheek teeth, the latter being adapted for grinding coarse plant material.
-The dental formula is 2/1, 0/0, 3/2, 3/3.
-The dark limb musculature of hares is adapted for high-speed endurance running in open country.
-By contrast, cottontail rabbits are built for short bursts of speed in more vegetated habitats.
-Other adaptions for high speed running in hares include wider nostrils and larger hearts.
-In comparison to the European rabbit, the hare has a proportionally smaller stomach and caecum.